Ex Piaggio Areas Urban Renewal

 Finale Ligure, Italy

-The project is located in the city of Ligure, Savona Province, Italy, which was formerly the First World War Piaggio military aircraft production and maintenance base.
-With the international situation changing, the Biaggio factory was gradually abandoned and a large number of industrial buildings and facilities were left idle.
-The region fell into recession.
+The project is located in Finale Ligure, Savona Province, Italy.
+It was originally a First World War Piaggio military aircraft production and maintenance base.
+With the decline of industrial activity, the factory was gradually abandoned, leaving extensive industrial buildings and infrastructures idle.
+The coastal industrial landscape that once supported urban development entered a phase of decline.

 GALLERY